top of page

 25. Proverbs states that every child is full of foolishness, but what will correct him?

-The rod of discipline included the physical rod of correction a
+One of the most effective tools in the rod of discipline was the physical rod of correction.

 During the author's childhood, the rod of correction was quite effective.